 We collect cookie information when you visit our website to enable our website to function effectively, to improve your experience and to determine and improve the effectiveness of our website and marketing.

 You may receive email, text and phone communications from us to share with your information about church services, events and church activities that are coming up across the whole church.
-In May 2018 we contacted all our contacts to ask them to opt in to receive these communications and record their preferences.
-If you are receiving these and no longer with to do so then you can opt out by clicking ‘unsubscribe’ at the bottom of emails and following the instructions, or by contacting the office on 0161 434 5505.
+We ask you to opt in to receive these communications and record your preferences.
+If you are receiving these and no longer wish to do so, you can opt out by clicking ‘unsubscribe’ at the bottom of emails and following the instructions, or by contacting the office on 07764 464665.

 We will not routinely share your information with any other parties.
 If we had a request, for instance to share a testimony / story to run a press release or share on social media, we would always contact you about this and give you the right to not be identified.
-If it is an enquiry about volunteering to serve on a team at church, then your contact information will be shared securely through our central contact database ‘Church Suite’ or through a password protected spreadsheet, to the respective leader of the team you wish to volunteer with to organise induction, training and for the purpose of planning rotas.
+If it is an enquiry about volunteering to serve on a team at church, then your contact information will be shared securely through our central contact database ‘Church Suite’ or with the respective leader of the team you wish to volunteer with to organise induction, training and for the purpose of planning rotas.